fraktalcyber/k8s-security-lab/Lab-notes.md

 You will get an email to sign in to the AWS environment.
 It contains a link which will take you to the login page.
-Enter the username (firstname.lastname) and the password you received:
+Enter the username (firstname.lastname) and the password you received from Fraktal:

 <img src="sign-in.png" alt="sign in" width="200"/>